JoeTringali/terraform-multi-cloud-virtual-private-clouds-and-networks/README.md

   terraform fmt
 ```

-5. See what it's expecting for the resource group:
+5. See what it's expecting for the resources to be deployed:

 ```
   terraform plan